Two Weeks in Vietnam : Perfect Itinerary for an Epic First-Time Trip

 Getting Around Vietnam

 We really loved using the buses.
-We had more that 2 weeks, so didn’t mind the slow travel.
+We had more than 2 weeks, so didn’t mind the slow travel.
 Buses are a very comfortable and inexpensive way of travelling.
 Do download the GRAB app and do use 12GO to book trains and buses.

 Buses : We found it easy to move around Vietnam on the VIP Sleeper buses.
 Make sure you book a 22 or 20 as these buses are more spacious.
 Also book 2 beds for 2 people, otherwise you’ll have to share!

 Flights : Domestic flights are a great way of covering long distances and there are a surprising number of local airports.
 Use SkyScanner to find the flights.
+We flew from Can Tho to Da Nang and were surprised at the number of daily regional flights and the good value for money.

 Taxis : There are no tuk tuks but taxis and private transfers are plentiful and offer good value.
 Download and use GRAB.
 It’s simple, easy and perfect for getting around.
+Coming from India the taxis felt like limousines; they were very well looked after and surprisingly good value.

 Trains : The Reunification Railway is one of the worlds greats.
 But you must book ahead; you can book on 12GO.
 We gleaned excellent information from The Man in Seat 61.
+We couldn’t get seats when we wanted; I know it was Tet but book ahead if you want to use the train.

 SIM Card, Wi-Fi and Phone Coverage

 We were surprised at how great the phone signal was across Vietnam and we found Wi-Fi in most places (even on the bus).
 We purchased an Airalo e-Sim before we left home and if your phone accepts e-Sims then just do this.
 It is so easy.
 It’s cost effective, the customer service is good, it works and you’re not hunting around looking for a SIM card at the airport.
+I was even able to pick up a Chinese signal during our Ha Giang tour, which our homestay found hilarious as they’d never seen this before!

 Are You Ready To Book Your 2 Weeks In Vietnam?

-However, if the thought of going alone fills you with dread then take a look at this amazing done-for-you tour.
+If the thought of going alone fills you with dread then take a look at this amazing done-for-you tour.
 We travelled with a few folks using G Adventures and they were having the time of their life.
 If you are short on time and the idea of planning this trip alone is too much then take a look at this fabulous tour.

 Just writing this post makes me yearn to return; enjoy your two weeks in Vietnam!
 It’s going to be amazing!